UPDATED ON 3/20/2023**

 Non-Fiction Books about the British Monarchy:

 Angela Kelly is the Queen’s head dresser and long-time companion.
-She details her process for dressing the queen, talks about some iconic looks, and even reveals a few personal stories about her time with her majesty.
+She details her process for dressing the queen, talks about some iconic looks, and even reveals a few personal stories about her time with Her Majesty.

 I’m an avid follower of Elizabeth Holmes’ account (you should be too) where she explains the significance of the Royal Family’s wardrobe.
 The nuance and attention to detail the Royals use when

-When looking at why one’s life needs order, we see the various influences which created
+When looking at why one’s life needs order, we see the various influences which created a

 If you like these books about the British Royal Family, we recommend our list of books about Queen Elizabeth II